 Scientists argue that by introducing IVF, we are eliminating the stage of natural selection that happens in normal pregnancies.
 Usually, out of thousands of sperms, only the fittest and the strongest can permeate the egg and fertilize it, thus choosing the best of the sperms to form the embryo, and minimizing the chances of abnormalities and health issues.
 On the other hand, in an IVF cycle, an IVF expert randomly chooses the sperm and eggs and cultures them in a lab which relatively increases the risk of future problems.

 A lot of potential future illnesses could possibly be a result of inherent infertility in the parents.
 The same problems or health conditions that caused infertility or the medicines taken to counteract them can cause similar health conditions in the child too.

 Therefore, it is imperative that you consult experts from the best IVF clinics in India to consider all your options and take the decision best suited to your case.
 Although there is a lot of hypothesis and research which predicts that there may be certain problems with IVF babies in the later stages, there is no solid proof as yet.
 That is something we’ll only understand when some of the oldest IVF babies, who are now adults reach a certain age.
-Till then, if you constantly consult a fertility expert, take the necessary precautions, and deliver a healthy IVF babies, you have nothing to worry about.
+Till then, if you constantly consult a fertility expert, take the necessary precautions, and deliver a healthy IVF baby, you have nothing to worry about.